Call or Text Anytime 636-940-1111

 Not all tickets can be removed.
 No insurance tickets, driving while suspended, and DWI arrests, among others, cannot be removed.
 Having a CDL can also complicate the removal process.

-There is usually no need to hire an attorney with this process.
+There is usually no need to hire an attorney for this process.
 You can contact the DOR by email at [email protected], by phone at 573-526-2407, or by mail at:

 Missouri Department of Revenue